ChrisWoodgate/chriswoodgate.github.io/_pages/about.md

   - /about.html
 ---

-I am a theoretical physicist and computational materials scientist, currently an EPSRC Doctoral Prize Fellow and <a href="https://www.cosec.ac.uk/what-is-cosec/cosec-fellowship-programme/" target="_blank">CoSeC Fellow</a> in the School of Physics at the University of Bristol, UK.
+I am a theoretical physicist and computational materials scientist, currently an EPSRC Doctoral Prize Fellow in the School of Physics at the University of Bristol, UK.
 Here is a link to my <a href="https://research-information.bris.ac.uk/en/persons/christopher-d-woodgate" target="_blank">Bristol profile</a>.
+From 2024 to 2025 I was also a <a href="https://www.cosec.ac.uk/what-is-cosec/cosec-fellowship-programme/" target="_blank">CoSeC Fellow</a>.
 Prior to joining Bristol I was a PhD student and then a Research Fellow in the Department of Physics at the University of Warwick.
 I maintain a visiting affiliation to Warwick through my position as an Honorary Research Fellow.
 Here is a link to my <a href="https://warwick.ac.uk/fac/sci/hetsys/people/studentscohort1/woodgate/" target="_blank">old Warwick homepage</a>.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/pes_and_magnetism.jpg" alt="Illustration of a low-dimensional potential energy surface (left), and of fluctuating magnetic moments in a layered intermetallic compound (right).">